 A workplace injury can leave you with exorbitant medical bills, weeks or months of lost wages, and stress over how to pay for your living costs.
 However, anytime you are injured on the job, you are likely entitled to compensation benefits through your employer’s workers’ compensation policy.

-With workers’ compensation, you do not need to worry about proving fault in the accident that caused your injury.
-Fault isn’t even questioned.
+With workers’ comp, you do not need to worry about proving fault in the accident that caused your injury.
+The fault isn’t even questioned in this kind of claim.
 Plus, your employer doesn’t have to worry about getting sued.
-The problem that injured workers sometimes run into with workers’ compensation is how claims are handled.

 What Are the Main Ways I Can Maximize My Workers’ Compensation Settlement?